-If you've ever looked at photos of your friends painting their name with light Instagram, Facebook, Flickr, or any other social network feed.
-Or if they've managed to shoot a starry night sky that actually looks good, and wondered how to do it yourself, the answer is long exposure photos.
+(Pocket-lint) - If you've ever seen light painting photos from your friends on Instagram, Facebook, Flickr, or any other social network feed.
+Or if they've managed to shoot an image where a waterfall or river looks cloudy and smooth, the answer is long exposure photography.
 And it's actually quite simple, once you know where to find the settings, and have the right equipment.

 Long exposure on smartphone: What you need